goadesign/goa/docs/ErrorHandling.md

     contains the error name.
 The value of this attribute is compared with the names of the errors as defined in the design by the encoding and decoding code to infer the proper encoding details (e.g. HTTP status code).
-The attribute is identified using the special `struct:error:name` metadata, must be a string and must be required:
+The attribute is identified using the special `struct:error:name` meta, must be a string and must be required:

 ```go